cds-snc/docs/development/rfcs/0009-code-review.md

    - The goal of the review is that the code looks good to the reviewer.
      It doesn't have to be perfect, it doesn't have to be how the reviewer would write it.
 Just, good.
+   - The term good is intentionally vague as it depends on context.
+As a guide, follow the [Technical Considerations](#technical-considerations) listed later in this document.
  - In general authors should merge their own PRs.
    - This allows them to make any final touch ups or edit the commit message.